 Nicholas.
-Forty-second street sewer, from Third avenue to East river, with alterations and improvements to existing sewers in Sewerage District No. 5.

-Eighth avenue regulating and paving, from One Hundred and Twenty-fifth to One Hundred and Forty-fifth street, with granite-block pavement.
+Forty-second street sewer, from Third avenue to East river, with alterations and improvements to existing sewers in Sewenage District No. 5.
+Eighth avenue regulating and paving, from One Hundred and Twenty-fifth to On: Hundred and Forty-fifth street, with granite-block pavement.
 Forty-third street paving, from Second to Third avenue, with granite-block pavement.
 Eighty-third street regulating, grading, curbing and flagging, from the west curb of the Boulevard to the east line of the Riverside Drive.

-Eighty-third street regulating, grading, curbing and flagging, from the west curb of the Boulevard to the east line of the Riverside Drive.
+Eighty-ninth street regulating, grading, curbing and flagging, from the west curb of the Boulevard to the east line of the Riverside Drive.

+Eighty-ninth street regulating, grading, curbing and agging, from Eighth to Tenth avenue.